HaritJaiswal/HMOS_OpenSource_RxTuples/README.md

 # RxTuples
 RxTuples is a library to smooth RxJava usage by adding simple Tuple creation functions.

-For the RxJava 2.X version, please go to  [RxTuples2](https://github.com/pakoito/RxTuples2).
+This library is built for HMOS environment.

 ### Rationale